2020 UTV World Championship General Regulations

 MGE6: All drivers and co-drivers of record as listed on the official UTV World Championship entry form must attend all drivers/riders meetings, or provide a suitable member of their race team.
 Failure to do so may result in penalties of up to and including disqualification and/or fines.
 Wristband checks and written roll calls may be made at the meeting.

 MGE7: If a driver of record change is made after the entrant has completed event registration, the starting position will be forfeited and the entrant will start at the rear of their class.
+Driver of record must qualify by competing in a qualifying event.
+If anyone other than driver record drives any portion of the qualifying event vehicle qualifying position will be lost.
+Vehicle will be moved to the back of the class.

 MGE8: A driver will not permit any other person other than a registered co-driver in the co-drivers normal riding position.
 The driver shall not permit anyone to ride on or in any part of his or her vehicle other than the normal riding positions.